 If you haven’t adopted public cloud yet, it’s time

 As cloud adoption in general continues to grow in 2020, it’s time to be proactive.
 It’s alarmingly apparent that if companies are not in the cloud, they’re behind in the skillset and offering mix that customers now expect.
 In fact, companies are now looking beyond just offering a cloud experience to new cloud-based technologies related to virtual desktop infrastructure.
-With the introduction of Microsoft’s Windows Virtual Desktop in September 2019, Microsoft legitimized the virtual desktop computing model and made it cost-effective, eliminating every roadblock that previously stopped adoption.
+With the introduction of Microsoft’s Azure Virtual Desktop in September 2019, Microsoft legitimized the virtual desktop computing model and made it cost-effective, eliminating every roadblock that previously stopped adoption.
 While virtual desktops will likely not experience the mass adoption in the next year, like the public cloud, it is certainly catching the eyes of many IT professionals and expected adoption will rise in the next five years.